mezcel/printf-time/README.md

 Yet another installment in my rosary app series.
 This version is a CLI desktop application written in C (gcc).

-* I decided to stick with a CLI display interface.
+* This app uses a CLI display interface.
-* This is the most minimalist of all of my different program language versions.
-* The script is a more bloated than it needs to be, but in doing so, it it acts as a review & reference guide for using structs, char-strings manipulation, and illustrating pointer/memory/addressing use-cases.
+* Text is rendered from pre-formatted char variables passed through printf() statements
+	* it's not pretty, but it has a symetrical and justified layout
+	* i deliberately avoided cuses to encourage easier cross-app portability
+* libraries:
+	* <stdio.h>	// standard default C library
+	* <stdlib.h>	// calloc()/realloc()/malloc(), system(), free()
+	* <string.h>	// workhorse header for CLI string manipulation
+	* <time.h>
+	* "my-csv-parser.h"	// my own homebrew CSV parse header

 #### Apps Contained in the Repo:

 1. __PFM-Calculator__:
-	* Calculate Easter Day and the Paschal Full Moon
+	* Calculate Easter Day from the Paschal Full Moon date
-	* a lot of extra/optional output display related bloat
+	* a lot of extra/optional output display related bloat (just for jollies)
 	* intended as a standalone or portable app
 	* [asciinema demo video link](https://asciinema.org/a/232779)